 Lots of other things to do in the area makes for a full day out

-A nice cafe for parents to pick up their boost of coffein
+A nice cafe for parents to pick up their boost of caffeine

 Except for the sand and dinosaur area, the equipment is pretty basic and well used

-We really like the Crystal Palace Playground, even if it’s quite limited in terms of play equipment.
+We really like the Crystal Palace play area, even if it’s quite limited in terms of play equipment.
 It’s really spacious allowing kids to run around with parents relaxing and enjoying their coffee.
-The dinosaur theme of the playground in combination with a visit to the 1850s dinosaur statues is making it a winner for many children.
+The dinosaur theme of the play area in combination with a visit to the 1850s dinosaur statues is making it a winner for many children.

-Read our in-depth review and see more photos of Crystal Palace Playground
+Read our in-depth review and see more photos of Crystal Palace play area

-With kids spending more and more time in front of screens, playgrounds are more important than ever.
+With kids spending more and more time in front of screens, publicly available play areas are more important than ever.
 Not only does playgrounds provide opportunities to stimulate fine motor skills developing balance and coordination.
 They also help children develop social skills through collaboration and increase their self-esteem by challenging and mastering physical skills.
 Even if there has been a lot of innovation over the last few years, the best playgrounds in London usually include classic play equipment like: